Here are some of the questions I get asked all the time:

-Q: First, do you use air cleaners yourself, and do you believe them to be beneficial?
+First, do you use air purifier yourself, and do you believe them to be beneficial?

-A: I use air cleaners in every room of my house and office and believe them to be truly beneficial.
-For instance, I have gone this whole winter without a sinus infection or waking up stuffy, or with a headache, which I believe is due to having an air cleaner on 100% of the time in my bedroom at home.
-Also not one of my staff developed a cold this winter, which I find truly amazing.
+I use air purifiers in every room of my house and office and believe them to be truly beneficial.
+For instance, I have gone this whole past winter without a sinus infection or waking up stuffy, or with a sinus headache, which I believe is due to having an air purifier on 100% of the time in my bedroom at home.

-Q: What kinds of products should people avoid when shopping for an air cleaner?
+What kinds of products should people avoid when shopping for an air purifier?

-A: I would hate to put some of my opinions about some air cleaners down in print as it would have me roundly sued!
-All I can do is warn consumers to stay away from any air cleaner that does not include a hepa filter.
-Anything that does not contain this kind of filtration media, is not particularly efficient at best and the worst are beyond comment.
-My pet hate is a multilevel marketing company who is forbidden by the federal government to make any air cleaning claims for their ozone/negative ionizer.
-This does not prevent thousands of well meaning multilevel marketing reps from making absurd claims for this “air cleaner” which can be downright harmful to asthmatic and allergic individuals.
-When the medical products testing department of the Canadian government tested this $699 “air cleaner”, they tested the fan, the ionizer and the ozone separately, and guess what came out as the most effective part of the machine for removing smoke particles?
+All I can do is warn consumers to stay away from any air purifier that does not include a HEPA filter.
+Anything that does not contain this kind of filtration, is not particularly efficient at best and at worst are beyond comment.
+My pet peeve is a multilevel marketing companies who are forbidden by the federal government to make any air cleaning claims for their ozone/negative ionizer.
+Which does not prevent them thousands of well meaning multilevel marketing reps from making absurd claims for this “air purifier” which can be downright harmful.
+When the medical products testing department of the Canadian government tested this $699 “air purifier”, they tested the fan, the ionizer and the ozone separately, and guess what came out as the most effective part of the machine for removing smoke particles?
 The $30 fan, which drove the smoke particles to the walls.

 Ozone does not remove dust or particles from the air.
 Ozone is used primarily in odor reduction after fires or smoke damage.
-Ozone is a health hazard as documented by the American Lung Association so should only be used when human beings are out of the area.
+Ozone is a documented as a health hazard by the American Lung Association and should only be used when human beings are aren’t close by.

-Some air cleaners create ozone, which is meant to break down gases and odors.
-The EPA warns to use ozone as means of cleaning the air in residential and office environments due to the irritant and potentially harmful nature of ozone.
-Some air cleaner manufacturers try to disguise the fact that their units produce ozone, by calling it activated oxygen.
-Activated oxygen is ozone!
+Some air purifiers create ozone, which is meant to break down gases and odors.
+The EPA warns of ozone use as means of cleaning the air indoors due to the irritant and potentially harmful nature of ozone.
+Some air purifier manufacturers try to disguise the fact that their units produce ozone, by calling it activated oxygen.
+Activated Oxygen is Ozone!

-Q: Any particular air-cleaner advice that comes to mind for the savvy (and allergic) consumer?
+Any particular air-purifier advice that comes to mind for the savvy (and allergic) consumer?

-A: I think it is very hard for the average consumer to assess which air cleaner is the most effective.
+I think it is very hard for the average consumer to assess which is the best air purifier and most effective.
 In fact, it is downright confusing.
-When you read the average catalogue, all the entries for air cleaners sound like the best thing ever to hit this planet.
-They are not- all air cleaners have their drawbacks.
-And I have wasted hundreds of dollars in my time!
-This is why at Allergy Buyers Club we set out to rate and review all of our products, and actually tell people the minuses as well as the pluses of every product that we sell.
+When you read the average catalogue, all the entries for air purifiers sound like the best thing ever to hit this planet, they are not, but- all air purifiers have their strengths.
+This is why at Allergy Buyers Club we set out to review and rate all of our products, and actually tell people the minuses and pluses of every product that we sell.

-I think consumers should be aware that air cleaners are not a magic bullet.
-They are not a substitute for cleaning your house thoroughly and removing settled dust with a good hepa vacuum cleaner.
+I think consumers should be aware that air purifiers are not a magic bullet.
+They are not a substitute for cleaning your house thoroughly and removing settled dust with a good HEPA vacuum purifier.

-The educated consumer should be aware of several factors in making their choice of air cleaner.
+The educated consumer should be aware of several factors in making their choice of air purifier.
 Here is my twelve item check list.

-1. Type of technology and filtration media used.
-Is it hepa, hepa-like, electrostatic, ionizers?
+1. Type of filtration technology: Is it HEPA, HEPA-like, electrostatic, ionizers?

-The types of technologies chosen by an air cleaner manufacturer determine the filtration efficiency potential of the air cleaning device.
+The types of technologies chosen by an air purifier manufacturer determine the filtration efficiency potential of the air cleaning device.
 In addition, how well these air cleaning technologies are implemented in the device, will determine the actual filtration efficiency of the device .
-Together with the air delivery, the filtration efficiency of the device establishes the effectiveness of the air cleaner.
+Together with the air delivery, the filtration efficiency of the device establishes the effectiveness of the air purifier.

-A. HEPA (high-efficiency particulate arrestance) filters are only those specialized filters capable of removing 99.97% of particulates at 0.3 microns in diameter.
-HEPA filters, using principles adopted by the Institute for Environmental Standards, consist of extended-media (pleated), wet laid filter medium (typically glass fiber paper), with separators, edge seal, sealant, and are housed in a rigid frame.
-True hepa filters actually have to be certified.
+A. HEPA (High-Efficiency Particulate Arrestance) filters are only those specialized filters capable of removing 99.97% of particulates at 0.3 microns in diameter.
+HEPA filters, are made using principles adopted by the Institute for Environmental Standards, constructed of extended-media (pleated), wet laid filter medium (typically glass fiber paper), with separators, edge seal, sealant, and are housed in a rigid frame.
+True HEPA filters actually have to be certified.

-Air filters based on 99.97% efficient HEPA media have become the industry standard in critical medical and hi-tech applications, because:
+Air filters based on 99.97% efficient HEPA are the industry standard in critical medical and hi-tech applications, because:

 – trapped particles in the filter are never flushed out of the filter